contextDAO/Documentation/updates/1 - ETH Denver 2022 and beyond.md

-UNITE DAO aims to become a decentralized community focused on constant evolution of STANDARS for the whole btockchcain ecosystem.

 We believe standard are a public good.
 This means that they should be fu people who make them and maintain them should be paid well.